 666ml blanco tequila

 666ml lime juice

-to chill everything as fast as possible i had put the framboise in the refridgerator the night before and the aperol and tequila in the freezer (they have enough alcohol to not freeze). the water was stirred with ice to bring it down to just above freezing.
+To chill everything as fast as possible I put the framboise in the refrigerator the night before and the aperol and tequila in the freezer (they have enough alcohol to not freeze).
+The water was stirred with ice to bring it down to just above freezing.

 7 * .75 = 5.25 grams for a 750ml